What are hidden merchant account fees?

 We’re going to start with the most confusing term of all.
 Hidden fees.
-Hence, Hidden fees refer to terms, conditions.
-Mostly, these fees are not actually hidden, but instead losing in the small print of your contract.
+Hence, Hidden fees refer to terms and conditions.
+Mostly, these fees are not actually hidden, but instead lost in the small print of your contract.
 Hidden fees generally offset your introductory offer, membership bonuses, and other cost-oriented recruitment strategies.

 Chargeback Merchant Account Fees

 Chargeback fees are applied to a merchant account when the customer disputes a charge.
 They can dispute a charge for a variety of reasons, but the most common reason is theft.
 Chargebacks can propel your business into a high-risk category and cause you issues when attempting to obtain a merchant account.

 Think of your transaction as a digital handshake.
 Whenever your customer makes a payment, your software needs to connect to your merchant account to verify, process, and deposit the payment.
 A network access fee is there, whenever a handshake occurs.

 At the end of each day, generally your closing time, you’ll ask for a batch to be created.
 A batch tabulates all of your digital transactions for the day.
 A daily batch fee applies each time you close your day out.
 They’re pretty much unavoidable because best accounting practices always encourage owners to review and process their batch each day.